moosetwin0/moosetwin0/README.md

 - I’m moosetwin
 - I’m interested in programming small projects for myself
-- I’m currently learning Python, although I am best at autohotkey
-- I’m looking to collaborate on pretty much anything
+- I’m not looking to collaborate on anything
-- How to reach me - leave a comment, I probably wont reply because I rarely check this

 <!---
 moosetwin0/moosetwin0 is a repository because its `README.md` (this file) appears on your GitHub profile.